Skripkon/llm_trainer/README.md

 You can use **ANY** LLM that expects a tensor `X` with shape `(batch_size, context_window)` as input and returns logits during the forward pass.

+# How To Start Training?

+You need to create an `LLMTrainer` object and call `.train()` on it.
+Read about its parameters below:

 ### `LLMTrainer` Attributes

 ```python